56 Aircraft Stability & Control

 Introduction[1]

-An aircraft’s or other flight vehicle’s stability and control characteristics are relatively complicated, not just because of the advanced mathematics needed to explain it.
+An aircraft’s or other flight vehicle’s stability and control characteristics are relatively complicated, not just because of the mathematics needed.
 Nevertheless, the subject’s basic principles can still be introduced physically without straying too far into mathematics.
 While the professional practice of stability and control requires specialist knowledge and considerable experience, it is nevertheless essential for all aerospace engineers, regardless of their primary specialization, to develop a good understanding of this field’s fundamentals and appreciate its primary importance in the aircraft design process.

 Most aircraft are inherently stable by design, but to a greater or lesser degree, so they can be safely flown by an average pilot without excessive control effort and workload.
 The term “workload” is a measure of how easy (or how difficult) the aircraft is to fly.
 The term “control” means the ability to change the flight attitude or other state of the flight vehicle, i.e., to make it do what is commanded.
 Naturally, a flight vehicle’s inherent or natural stability and the control of its flight by a pilot (or auto-pilot) are inextricably linked.